-Nearly one year after NBCUniversal’s Peacock was first introduced on Comcast Xfinity X1 and Flex devices, and nine months after it rolled out nationwide, the Peacock app still isn’t supported by Amazon Firestick and other Amazon Fire TV gadgets.
+More than one year after NBCUniversal’s Peacock was first introduced on Comcast Xfinity X1 and Flex devices, and 11 months after it rolled out nationwide, the Peacock app will finally be supported by Amazon Firestick and other Amazon Fire TV gadgets, starting Thursday, June 24.

-As the impasse with Amazon, the No. 2 provider of OTT devices behind Roku, drags on, Peacock reps have started to overtly advise customers to “side-load” the Peacock app onto Amazon Fire TV—a task that’s actually not so technically complicated, given Fire TV’s underpinning in Google’s Android TV operating system.
+Several months ago, as the impasse with Amazon, the No. 2 provider of OTT devices behind Roku, slogged on, Peacock reps started to overtly advise customers to “side-load” the Peacock app onto Amazon Fire TV—a task that’s actually not so technically complicated, given Fire TV’s underpinning in Google’s Android TV operating system.
 (Techhive has instructions on how to perform this task.)

-This communication between Peacock and its customers has been accentuated amid the debut of WWE pro wrestling-related programming on Peacock this month
+This communication between Peacock and its customers was accentuated amid the debut of WWE pro wrestling-related programming on Peacock this month

 “Thanks for reaching out!
 We understand your frustration,” NBCU is telling customers through its @peacocktv Twitter handle.
 “While Peacock currently isn’t supported on Amazon devices, there are side loading options that customers have found helpful.”